How to Build a Green House

 • In summer, increase ventilation and use shade nets or cloth to provide extra shade and prevent direct sunlight penetration.

-By following these detailed steps and tips, you can build a functional and efficient greenhouse tailored to your gardening needs.
+By following these expert tips and instructions on how to build a green house, you can create a thriving environment for your plants all year round.
 Enjoy the extended growing season and the ability to cultivate a variety of plants year-round.